 As you can now imagine, marigolds can metaphorically represent the kind of human we hope to be around: those that support, nurture and strengthen us.
-We do our best to not invest in walnut tree friendships: those that overwhelm and drain our best energy.
+We can do our best to choose “marigolds” as friends or co-workers, but sometimes we end up in a “walnut tree” partnership.
+These partnerships can become overwhelming and drain our best energy.

-I truly don’t believe that walnut tree friends intend to toxify the relationship, they just don’t know how to seek nourishment in a healthy way.
+I truly don’t believe that walnut tree friends intend to toxify the relationships, they just don’t know how to seek nourishment in a healthy way.
 And for that reason, I do not believe we should abandon our walnut trees, but to choose how and when we interact with them.

 As educators, we exist in a world filled with marigolds and walnut trees, where unity is crucial.
 As we co-exist, its essential for us to not just share nutrients but also embracing the nutrients provided to us for growth.